Thousand Wandering Tribes Ships

 No other types of Wanderer pod have been confirmed to exist.
 It is extremely doubtful that the mountings for a pod could withstand the shock of an Accelerator launch or the torque generated by an AMC, so battle pods are regarded as impossible.
 In any case, such a pod would prevent the carriage of Cutters, more useful in both war and peace.

 (RJD1.T1) MT.
 BLANC TOURNAMENT ASTEROID (TAS): The Mont Blanc follows all normal asteroid ship rules (RJD1.1), except that its CDR is limited to its Damage Control rating (ie, 4 boxes).
-To confirm - it does take half internal damage and it does suffer the usual maneuver restrictions.
+It ignores every 4th point of internal damage (RJD1.1B) and it suffers the (RJD1.1C) maneuver restrictions.
 It starts the game with Accelerators fully charged.
 It has the overload and overheat refits.

 It carries two prospecting shuttles which do not have minesweeping ability.